Grand Ex: 1985–2019

-In early 1985, they released their 15th studio album, Pink Heart (หัวใจสีชมพู), with the band Marble (หินอ่อน) as a back up band played both in the recording studio and on stage for Grand Ex.
-Later in July of the same year, Grand Ex released the album Sai-yai (สายใย), the 16th studio album, and welcomed a new member, Oh-Aisoon Watyanon, a fanclub of the band in the position of lead singer.
+In early 1985, they released their 15th studio album, Pink Heart (หัวใจสีชมพู), with the band Marble (หินอ่อน) serving as the backup band, performing both in the recording studio and on stage for Grand Ex.
+Later in July of the same year, Grand Ex released their 16th studio album, Sai-yai (สายใย), and welcomed a new member, Oh–Aisoon Watyanon, a longtime fan of the band, as their new lead singer.
 After the end of the concert tour, Danupol Kaewkarn, the lead singer of the band, decided to leave from the band to become the first solo artist in Thailand.
 Later, the band get a new member was Arichai Aranyanat, Johnny Anfone, followed by Sutee Sangsareechon, released 2 special albums, and one studio album was Nirankarn, which was the 17th studio album, before that, Chokdee, the saxophonist, had resigned from the band and their released the 3 albums, divided into 2 studio albums and 1 special album, with the last album Dai Mai (ได้ไหม), the 19th studio album released in November 1988 before decided disbanded.

 The band played a reunion concert in 2002 and June 2016.
 The band played their final concert in August 2019.
 Danupol Kaewkarn, Nakorn Vejsupaporn, Johnny Anfone, Thanongsak Apornsiri, Panat Hirunkasi, Chamras Saewataporn, Sutee Sangsareechon, Wasan Sirisukpisai, and Aisoon "Oh" Watayanon all performed.